gmum/toolkit/example_dl_project/README.md

 ```

+Any DL code should be resumable by default.

 * configs

-Stores configs use in the project as jsons (alternative is to use config_registry).
+Stores configs use in the project as jsons or config_registry.
+This projects uses config_registry.-

 * etc